All Products

 1. Log on to the Cloud Firewall console.

-2. In the navigation pane on the left, click Firewall Settings.
+2. In the left navigation pane, click Firewall.

-3. Enable the Automatic Protection for New Assets feature: On the Internet Firewall tab, turn on the switch next to Automatic Protection for New Assets.
+3. Enable Automatic Protection for New Assets: On the Internet Firewall tab, turn on the switch to the right of Automatic Protection for New Assets.

-4. Select the types of new assets to automatically protect: Click Automatic Protection for New Assets.
-In the configuration panel that appears, select the new assets to protect based on asset type and region.
-After you complete the configuration, click Save.
+4. Select asset types for automatic protection: Click Automatic Protection for New Assets.
+In the dialog box that appears, select the new assets to be automatically protected by asset type and region.
+Then, click Save.

 image

-After you create an Internet firewall, you can configure access control policies and view access logs for public assets to better manage traffic between your public assets and the Internet.
+After you enable the Internet firewall, you can configure access control policies and view access logs for public assets to better manage traffic between your public assets and the Internet.

 Configure access control policies

-If you do not configure any access control policies, Cloud Firewall allows all traffic by default.
-You can create Internet firewall access control policies for fine-grained control over traffic between your public assets and the Internet.
+If you have not configured any access control policies, Cloud Firewall allows traffic by default.
+You can create access control policies for the Internet firewall to apply fine-grained control over traffic between your public assets and the Internet.

-On the Firewall Settings > Internet Firewall page, find the target Internet firewall.
-In the Actions column, click Configure Policy and select whether to configure an outbound or inbound access control policy for the public asset.
+On the Firewall > Internet Firewall page, locate the target asset.
+In the Actions column, click Configure Policy and configure either an outbound or inbound access control policy for the public asset.
 For more information, see Configure access control policies for the Internet firewall.

 Query audit logs

-On the Traffic Logs > Internet Border tab of the Log Monitoring > Log Auditing page, you can set filter conditions to view access logs for traffic between public assets and the Internet.
+On the Detection & Response > Log Audit page, on the Traffic Logs > Internet Border tab, set filter conditions to view access logs for traffic between your public assets and the Internet.
 For more information, see Log auditing.

 View traffic analysis

-• On the Traffic Analysis > Outbound Connections page, you can view traffic data for assets that actively access the Internet.
-This includes data for outbound unusual traffic tracing, Internet destinations accessed by assets, outbound connections from public assets, and outbound connections from private network assets.
-This helps you identify suspicious assets and secure your services.
+• On the Traffic Analysis > Outbound Connection page, view traffic data for assets that actively access the Internet.
+This includes outbound abnormal traffic tracing, destination Internet addresses, and outbound connections from public and private assets.
+This information helps you identify suspicious assets and ensure service security.
 For more information, see Outbound connections.

-• On the Traffic Analysis > Internet Exposure page, you can view data about Internet access to your service assets.
-This includes data for inbound unusual traffic tracing, open public IP addresses, open ports, open applications, and the number of public IP addresses for cloud products.
-This helps you identify suspicious assets and secure your services.
-For more information, see Internet Exposure.
+• On the Traffic Analysis > Internet Exposure page, view data about Internet access to your service assets.
+This includes inbound abnormal traffic tracing, open public IP addresses, open ports, open applications, and the number of public IP addresses for cloud products.
+This information helps you identify suspicious assets and ensure service security.
+For more information, see Internet exposure.

 View attack prevention data

-On the Firewall Settings > Internet Firewall page, find the target Internet firewall.
-In the Actions column, click View Attacks and select to view outbound or inbound attack prevention data for the public asset.
+On the Firewall > Internet Firewall page, locate the target asset.
+In the Actions column, click View Attacks and choose to view attack prevention data for outbound or inbound traffic of the public asset.
 For more information, see Intrusion prevention.

-In the navigation pane on the left, click Overview.
-Then, in the Asset Protection section of the Overview page, you can view the number of firewall instances, purchased traffic, and recent peak bandwidth.
+In the left navigation pane, click Overview.
+Then, on the Overview page in the Asset Protection area, view the number of firewall instances, purchased traffic, and recent peak bandwidth.

 image